by Lydia Bugg

 Three separate countries are currently working on different kinds of edible plastic wrap.
 Apparently, scientists really want us to be able to eat plastic, which makes sense, because it would drastically reduce landfill waste ... and also deckchairs look delicious.

-Mmmm, taste like chi- Actually, we'll get to that in a few.
+Mmmm, tastes like chi- Actually, we’ll get to that in a few.

 In 2012, a research university in Buenos Aires experimented with using starch extracts from corn and cassava, with the key ingredient coming from the deliciously named “waxy corn.”
 MMMMM waxy.
 Taste obviously isn’t the key factor in this edible invention.
 The plastic wrap can easily be discarded if the consumer doesn’t want to eat it, and it will degrade over time just like your self esteem after a long weekend with your parents.

 The U.S. version of eating plastic involves casein, a group of milk proteins.
 Casein could come in sheets or be sprayed onto food as a coating.
-One of its creators Peggy Tomasula, says “It’s actually been found to be more effective at blocking oxygen than ordinary plastic wrap, so it can protect food from spoiling for a much longer period of time.”
+Co-creator Peggy Tomasula says, “It’s actually been found to be more effective at blocking oxygen than ordinary plastic wrap, so it can protect food from spoiling for a much longer period of time.”
 Then traditional plastic wrap accused her of trash talking and body slammed her.

 Indonesia recently got in on the game with a seaweed version of edible plastic wrap.
 Not only is it edible and biodegradable, but it’s also made to dissolve in hot water.
 This could be the best application of edible plastic wrap, because of course one of the big problems with it is you don’t want a bunch of people touching something you’re going to eat with the same thing they pick their nose with.